jonseale44/Clarafi/docs/guides/STRIPE_SUBSCRIPTION_KEY_TESTING.md

    - Fill in provider details
    - Submit registration

-2. **Stripe Checkout Redirect**
-   - You'll be redirected to Stripe checkout
-   - Use test card: `4242 4242 4242 4242`
+2. **Email Verification**
-   - Any future date for expiry
+   - Check your email for verification link
-   - Any CVC (e.g., 123)
-   - Complete payment
+   - Click the yellow "Verify Email Address" button
+   - Or enter the verification code manually

 3. **Verify Access**
    - Login with your credentials
-   - Verify you have tier 1 access (limited features)
+   - Verify you have tier 1 access with 30-day trial
+   - Trial banner should show days remaining

+4. **Optional: Upgrade After Trial**
+   - After trial expires (or during trial)
+   - Use `/api/trial/upgrade` endpoint
+   - Complete Stripe payment ($149/month)

 ### Scenario 2: Health System Upgrade to Tier 3
 **Goal**: Test health system admin upgrading to tier 3 to get subscription keys